 Henry Dreyfuss created the Hoover logo with the red circle in the 1950s.
 He played with the first letter of the brand name, presenting it as two parallel lines intersecting at an angle with the third stripe.
-Because of the white ring that acts as a frame, the emblem looks like a prohibition road sign.
+Because of the white ring that serves as a frame, the emblem resembles a prohibition road sign.

 Meaning and History